- SCU Home Page

 - Complete the Federal Direct PLUS Loan Application and Master Promissory Note (MPN) online at www.studentloans.gov.

-- A Federal Student Aid PIN is required to apply for the Federal Direct PLUS Loan online.
-If you (parent borrower) have already completed the FAFSA, you already have a Federal Student Aid PIN and you must use your Federal Student Aid PIN on the Web site to apply for the loan.
-Do not apply for a new Federal Student Aid PIN.
+- A FSA ID is required to apply for the Federal Direct PLUS Loan online.
+If you (parent borrower) have already completed the FAFSA, you already have a FSA ID and you must use this FSA ID to apply for the loan.
+Do not apply for a new FSA ID.

 You will receive the results of your credit check immediately during the application process online.
 The Federal Direct PLUS Loan credit check will be denied if the borrower's (parent) credit report show any of the following: